Luke List beats Zalatoris in Farmers playoff for first win

 After List tapped in and Zalatoris missed his 13-foot birdie putt, List celebrated in the gloaming with his wife, Chloe, while he held their daughter, Ryann.

-“She’s been telling me for a long time, ‘Daddy, I want a trophy,’ and I finally got one,” List said after breaking through in his 206 tour start.
+“She’s been telling me for a long time, ‘Daddy, I want a trophy,’ and I finally got one,” the 37-year-old List said after breaking through in his 206th tour start.

 Zalatoris and List finished regulation at 15-under 273, setting up the fourth playoff in the last 11 years at the Farmers.
 Zalatoris shot a nervy final-round 71, finishing with 12 straight pars.